Buy American Act Lawyers & Free Trade Agreements Act Compliance Attorneys

-Buy American Act Statute Requirements & Compliance (FAR BAA) Lawyers & 41 USC 10a Consultants
+Buy America Act Statute Requirements & Compliance (FAR BAA) Lawyers & 41 USC 10a Consultants

 Call 1 (866)-601-5518.
 Nationwide Help: FREE INITIAL CONSULTATION.

 Government procurement increasingly impacts prime and subcontractors doing business with the federal government.
 Whether responding to commercial off the shelf requirements / COTS contracts, intervening into a bid protest alleging Buy American Act violations, or simply making sure that your company stays TAA compliance, companies quickly find out that the changing laws can impact the corporation’s reputation or either lead to termination for default or suspension.

-Regardless of whether you are a federal contractor or commercial company seeking to comply with the Buy American Act or Buy America Statute for construction, our attorneys and consultants can help.
+Regardless of whether you are a federal contractor or commercial company seeking to comply with the Buy American Act or Buy America Act for construction, our attorneys and consultants can help.

 When questions arise about meeting the Buy American Act requirements (BAA) or meeting the “made in the USA” American government contractors frequently retain Watson & Associates, LLC when there is a bid protest or simply being proactive.